mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P06-Team-Attack-And-Defense/readme.md

 # Add Kill statistics

-Create this method that will act as a setter for `self.kills`.
+Create a method that will act as a setter for `self.kills`.

 Add the `add_kill` method to the Hero class: